 It was then that folks came to Onley for a variety of reasons.
 Produce farmers came to the market to sell their bounty to produce dealers.
 Local waterman brought their bounty harvested from local waters to sell as well.
 The much sought after bounties were then loaded on freight cars and shipped via steam engines to big cities up north.

 While the steam engines have long left the tracks and the Produce Exchange building now serves as a church, Onley still remains one of the primary centers of commerce on the Eastern Shore.
-Now boasting more than 60 retail businesses, the Town recently welcomed the Eastern Shore’s only Walmart.
-Onley is also home to many other establishments that serve the Eastern Shore including the YMCA, the ESRH Community Health Center and the future home of the Eastern Shore Public Library.
+Now boasting more than 80 retail businesses, the Town boasts the Eastern Shore’s only Walmart.
+Onley is also home to many other establishments that serve the Eastern Shore including the YMCA, the ESRH Community Health Center and Riverside Shore Memorial Hospital.
 One of the oldest established organizations in Town is the Accomack County Woman’s Club, founded in 1925 and still going strong.

 While all this activity bodes well for the future of Onley, the Town has faced progression without the loss of its small town qualities.
 Only an estimated 500 people reside within the corporate limits where small town amenities abound.